Media Interviews with Dr Paul Duignan on Chatbots and AI Social And Psychological Impact

 Chatbots are really the first types of apps that are intelligent enough to justify being approached as a subject of psychological inquiry in their own right.

-Educational institutions need to be gearing up to deal with the impact of AI and chatbots on educational practice.
-This TV news report covers my comments and workshops I run helping organisations understand the psychological and wider social impact we are about to face in the rapidly coming age of AI.
+All institutions need to be urgently gearing up to deal with AI’s impact.
+This TV news report covers Dr Paul Duignan’s comments on helping organisations understand the psychological and wider social impact of the age of AI shock.

 How chatbots are going to disrupt education